DKpdx/microservice-two-shot/README.md

 Team:

 * Janar Bukaihan - Shoe microservice
-* Danny Mitchell - Hat microservice?
+* Danny Mitchell - Hat microservice

 ## Design

 ## Shoes microservice
+List of the steps i took:
-1, Install django app into django project settings: add this line “shoes_rest.apps.ShoesApiConfig” into INSTALLED_APPS, don’t forget the ‘,’ after it.
+1, Installed django app into django project settings: added this line “shoes_rest.apps.ShoesApiConfig” into INSTALLED_APPS, 2, Made the models.
+In models I created classes BinVO and Shoe.
-2, make the models.
+3, Made view functions and encoders.
+4, Added path to url.py, admin.py, and shoes_project/urls.py.
+5, Opened Insomnia put the urls in, tested if the funtions work.
+6, Made polling function to let bin data communicated with shoes.
+Tested by creating a new shoe to shoelist on insomnia.
+7, Started building frontend, added ShoeList component, implemented cards and column, each row has 3 columns.
+8, Added CreateShoeForm component, wrote jsx as return, captured input data then turn them into states of the component.
+9, Added nested route in App component.

 ## Hats microservice